|

 other languages to JavaScript.
 Some of these projects focus on adding

 new features to the language (like Microsoft’s TypeScript) or speeding up JavaScript (like Mozilla’s asm.js project).
 Now, many of these projects are starting to come together in the form of WebAssmbly.
+The new format is meant to allow programmers to compile their code

 for the browser (currently the focus is on C/C++, with other languages